shubham-collab/RDBMS_bulk_processing/README.md

 For understanding of the dataflow, kindly refer to the static pipeline.docx document.

 Note: Scripts are shared only for educational purpose.

+For any issue/help regarding the code, kindly contact.

+#PlayWithCode